ThorstenBLN/ds_projects/week8/README.md

 columns - timestamp, customer number, state of customer
 customers - can be in 5 states ('checkout', 'dairy', 'drinks', 'fruit', 'spices')

+#### simulation:
+Every minute new customers enter the supermarket.
+These new customers will be individually assigined to an initial state.
+At the same time all existing active customers propagate to the next state or stay at their current state.
+Once a customer has reached the checkout state he leaves the supermarket and becomes inactive.
+For info regarding the used distribtions see files.

 #### files:
 - customer.py:
     - contains the customer class